 To be kind and helpful

 The Beaver Scout Motto is:

 Ten Beaver Colonies from across Rossendale came together for the District Akeema Shield Competition.
 Each Colony completed two rounds of 10 bases.
-Activities included a Space Hopper Relay, Golf, Hockey, Box & Broom, Twister Memory Game, Egg & Spoon, Elephant Masks, an...read more
+Activities included a Space Hopper Relay, Golf, Hockey, Box & Broom, Twister Memory Game, Egg & Spoon, Elephant...read more

 Perfect weather and St Annes were the setting for the 2018 Beaver Scout Sleepover for Grey and Purple Beaver colonies.
 Arriving on the Friday evening the Beavers were soon involved in their first activity which was learning the Green Gross Code (ready for our hike to...read more

 The beginning of May 2018 saw Grey & Purple Colony Beavers come together for an evening of fun at The Jump Works in Accrington.
 Following an hour of jumping, the evening was rounded off with pizza and chips.
 Everyone had a fantastic time.
 For more photos from the...read more